 Lead paint is no longer manufactured by painting companies and painters do not have to endure the risks of it’s exposure any more.
 Today’s paints are mostly water-based, are eco-friendly and safe to use inside people’s homes.

 Today’s water based paints are manufactured with safety in mind first and foremost.
 They are still long lasting, durable and moisture resistant paints and although paints from before the 1980’s were thought to be the strongest and most long lasting, today’s paint manufacturing companies have developed the perfect formulations to provide the best coverage, long lasting and durable paint finish without having to repaint often.

 You can reduce the risk of lead poisoning by doing some of the following essential and important steps.

-You can read more of the information and documents on our Canadian Health Canada Website regarding questions on contaminants and lead or you can find all information and paint fact sheets from Health Canada.
+You can read more of the information and documents on the Canadian Health Canada Website regarding questions on contaminants and lead to find all information and facts on lead paint.

 Ater you have had the abatement process done and the area is now safe to work with, and you are looking to hire a professional painter for either interior painting or exterior painting contact your local painters in Ottawa.